 Some Banks Venture In

 Despite the threat of regulatory ire and possible enforcement penalties, the report makes clear that a few smaller community banks in the U.S. have been willing take the risk and do business with MRBs.
-And it’s likely many more banks are waiting for some “clarity and certainty” from the federal government around the legality of marijuana as a business concern, before they begin to more fully open their doors to MRBs, says Gabriel Hidalgo, a Managing Director for K2 Intelligence.
+And it’s likely many more banks are waiting for some “clarity and certainty” from the federal government around the legality of marijuana as a business concern, before they begin to more fully open their doors to MRBs, says K2’s Hidalgo.
 “Most banks are conservative by nature and won’t move forward on cannabis until the legal uncertainty is resolved,” Hidalgo says in the report, adding that once marijuana is legalized, many banks may not be ready for the changes in store when that happens.